shrirelekar/EMOTICBEAT-Emotion-Based-Music-Player-/README.md

 License<br>
 This project is licensed under the MIT License.<br>

-Acknowledgments
+Acknowledgments<br>
-Special thanks to the resources and datasets used, including FER datasets from Kaggle, TensorFlow, and OpenCV documentation.
+Special thanks to the resources and datasets used, including FER datasets from Kaggle, TensorFlow, and OpenCV documentation.<br>